anugrahk21/Project-Cerberus/README.md

 **Weighted Voting in Action:**
 This prompt failed both Literal (1x) and Intent (3x) judges, resulting in a risk score of 4, which exceeds the threshold of 2.

+### 5. Simulate an Attack (Red Team Mode)
+1. Click the **"⚡ SIMULATE ATTACK"** button above the chat bar.
+2. Select an attack scenario from the dropdown (e.g., "DAN Mode" or "Canary Extraction").
+3. The malicious prompt will be auto-filled into the input field.
+4. Press **Enter** or click **Send** to test Cerberus's defenses against this specific threat.

 ### 7. View Attack Logs (Forensic Analysis)
 ```bash